 Lets put this straight!
-You are an ardent adventure lover, You’d rather chose to travel rural areas and spend time in the wilderness than a smooth road trip.
+You are an ardent adventure lover, You’d rather chose to travel to rural areas and spend time in the wilderness than a smooth road trip.
+That’s good but the most important question you should be asking to yourself first is,

 You need some cool set of gears to get going, the surroundings are not going to be anywhere near homely.